-Motor vehicle collisions are one of the most common causes of personal injury.
-The most common car accidents are rear end collisions, which are the least deadly type of motor vehicle accidents but can still result in extremely serious and long-term injuries.
-The rear end collisions typically result in a sudden acceleration and a sudden stop causing a whipping motion to your head, neck, and back.
+Motor vehicle collisions in Miami are one of the most common causes of personal injury.
+The most common car accidents are rear-end collisions, which are the least deadly type of motor vehicle accidents, but which most often result in serious and long-term bodily injuries.
+The rear-end collisions typically result in a sudden acceleration and a sudden stop which cause a whipping motion to the accident victim’s head, neck, and back.

-Despite being the least deadly, the sudden whipping motion caused by a rear end impact can result in a concussion, shoulder or back damage which may require years of physical therapy, long term pain, and inability to work and enjoy time with your family.
+Despite being the least deadly, the sudden whipping motion caused by a rear-end impact can result in a concussion, or injury to the shoulder or back which may require years of physical therapy, long term pain medication, and inability to work or enjoy time with your family and friends.

-Although it may not be immediately apparent, the whiplash motion can cause the brain of the victim to strike the inside of the skull leading to a serious brain injury.
-Further, the sudden acceleration can lead to bulging and herniation, which may result in a disability requiring lengthy physical therapy and loss of ability to work and earn a living.
+Although bodily harm may not be immediately apparent, the whiplash motion can cause the brain of the car accident victim to strike the inside of the skull, leading to serious brain injury.
+Furthermore, the sudden acceleration can lead to cervical or thoracic disc bulging or herniation, which may result in a disability requiring lengthy physical therapy and loss of ability to work and earn a living.

 Most of the time, the driver causing the accident is considered to be at fault.
 Therefore, you may be able to file a claim to recover money for the damages caused to your car as well as the costs of treatment, lost wages and pain and suffering.
 Nevertheless, the insurance companies will look for any way to deny your claim and place fault on the injured victim.
 Some of the way for the insurance company to deny a claim is to suggest the vehicle of the injured driver was not properly maintained or did not observe road safety rules.